r-lib/rprojroot/tests/testthat/_snaps/root.md

       $is_git_root
       Root criterion: one of
-      - contains a directory ".git"
+      - contains a directory '.git'
       - contains a file '.git' with contents matching '^gitdir: '

       $is_svn_root
-      Root criterion: contains a directory ".svn"
+      Root criterion: contains a directory '.svn'

       $is_vcs_root
       Root criterion: one of
-      - contains a directory ".git"
+      - contains a directory '.git'
       - contains a file '.git' with contents matching '^gitdir: '
-      - contains a directory ".svn"
+      - contains a directory '.svn'

       $is_testthat
       Root criterion: directory name is "testthat" (also look in subdirectories: `tests/testthat`, `testthat`)